QuintRooms/static-assets/ares/ARES.md

 ### **Email Logo**

 (String)

+Sometimes a site's logo may not work with the default confirmation email template - for example if the logo has white text, the logo will not be visible (the default email template has a white background), therefore a second logo can be provided by specifiying the path to it as the value for the below key.
+The [email build script](#Build-Email-Script) will use this logo if the config key exists.

 ```
 Email_logo_file_location: ‘path’
 ```

-If a portal uses the “light” theme (white background with dark fonts), and has a white logo, the logo will not be visible in the default confirmation email.
-For this we have the email_logo_file_location which is a place to add a different colored logo for the email.
-The email build script will use this logo if the config key exists.

 # Components